chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 units library.
 So, with a height of 1.87 meters, when we say `height = meters(1.87)`, we have _named the unit_ as we enter the library.
 Our value is stored safely inside of the _quantity_, `height`.
 We know that every operation we can perform on `height` will _safeguard_ that unit information.
-And the only way to get that value out is to _name the unit_ once again.
+And the only way to get that raw value out is to _name the unit_ once again.
 So, let's say we're serializing this in a protobuf.
-We would call `proto.set_height_m(height.in(meters))`.
-This is a "unit-safe handoff".
+We would call `proto.set_height_m(height.in(meters))`.  "m", "meters": this is a "unit-safe handoff".
 We don't need to see a _single other line_ of our program to know that _this line_ handles units correctly.

 Now, in fairness, I have received some pushback about this interface, and the lack of a function to just get the underlying value without naming the unit at the callsite.  _However_, one hundred percent of that pushback came in the _design phase_.
 In the two-plus years we've been using it in production, I haven't received a single complaint.
-Not only is unit safety just not a burden, but you come to love it!
+Not only is unit safety just not a burden, but you really do come to appreciate it!
 It's hard to go back to calling `.count()` on a duration.

 ---